alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

-# (Now EASY!)
+# (NOW REALLY EASY!)
 OpenCV and Dlib install for Raspberry Pi

 Simplify a lot the process of compiling and install OpenCV and Dlib on Raspberry Pi 3 or above.